 When you work full time- you look forward to a couple days off at the end of the week.
 I am the queen of utilizing my weekends to their full potential (all the adventures).
 April 2017 I spent a long weekend over Easter with one of my oldest friends in Seattle.
 We both live in different states- and I arrived a couple days earlier, giving me time to explore the city solo.
 We spent a couple days in the city and then ventured off for a day trip to Mount Rainier National Park.

 Seattle, is surrounded by water, mountains and evergreen forests, and contains thousands of acres of parkland (could you BE any cooler Seattle?!)
-I gravitate to cities surrounding by nature and scenic getaways close by- Seattle was no different.
+I gravitate to cities surrounded by nature and scenic getaways close by- Seattle was no different.

-Here’s your guide to a perfect weekend in Seattle!
+Here’s your perfect weekend guide to Seattle!

 Stay in Downtown Seattle